Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling

-The examples of $dV/dI$ characteristics are presented in Figs.~\ref{IVnb},\ref{IVnbn} for two different superconductor materials, Nb and NbN.
-For both cases, the differential resistance $dV/dI$ is still finite within the superconducting gap $\Delta_{Nb}$ or $\Delta_{NbN}$ and strongly non-linear.
-We check, that the superconductivity, and, therefore, any $dV/dI(V)$ nonlinearity can be suppressed by the temperature or the magnetic field.
-The most important, we observe a well developed $dV/dI$ resistance peak at low biases, which can not be predicted by standard theories.

-The main $dV/dI$ behavior can be well understood within the framework of standard BTK theory~\cite{tinkham}.
-Finite resistance is only allowed because of Andreev reflection, since a single-particle tunneling is prohibited within the superconducting gap.
-Andreev reflection is essentially affected by a single-particle scattering at the interface, which can be characterized by a scattering potential strength $Z$.
-We can define the regime of Andreev reflection by estimating $Z$ through a single-particle transmission $T$ of the interface ($T=1/(1+Z^2)$, see Ref.~\onlinecite{tinkham}).
-From the junction normal resistance and the junction width we obtain $T\approx 1$ for the NbN case and only $T\approx 0.3$ for the Nb junction, which corresponds to $Z_{NbN}\approx 0$ and $Z_{Nb}\approx 1.4$ respectively.
+The examples of $dV/dI-V$ characteristics are presented in Fig.~\ref{IV} for different SIN junctions (a) and for different cooling cycles (b).
+All the curves demonstrate a finite conductance for voltages within the superconducting gap $\Delta_{Nb}$ in niobium ($T_c=9.5$~K).
+The conductance is partially suppressed within a narrow $dV/dI$ resistance peak at low biases.
+The peak width $\approx 0.2$~mV is invariant for all the junctions, see Fig.~\ref{IV} (a), and for every cooling, see Fig.~\ref{IV} (b).
+The curves are perfectly symmetric in respect to the voltage sign.

-The main behavior of the $dV/dI$ characteristics in Figs.~\ref{IVnb},\ref{IVnbn} is in a good agreement with this $Z$ estimation.
-In the case of Nb electrode (see Fig.~\ref{IVnb}), the scattering is dominant at the interface ($Z\approx 1.4$), so the differential resistance $dV/dI$ at $eV<\Delta_{Nb}$ is increased with respect to the normal value.~\cite{tinkham} This increase depends on a junction, because the Andreev process requires two-particle co-tunneling and therefore is extremelly sensitive to the disorder.
-At higher voltages $eV>\Delta_{Nb}$, $dV/dI$ approaches the normal resistance value, which is approximately the same for the junctions placed at the same mesa edge, cp. junctions 5,6 and 4,7 in Figs.~\ref{sample},~\ref{IVnb}.
-On the other hand, the normal resistance values are clearly different for two perpendicular $[011]$ and $[01\overline{1}]$ mesa edges, which reflects intrinsic in-plane mobility anisotropy of 2DEG in $In_{0.75}Ga_{0.25}As$ structure~\cite{biasiol08}.
+At higher voltages $dV/dI$ approaches the normal resistance values, see (a) and (c), which is the same for the junctions placed at the same mesa edge, see (a).
+On the other hand, the normal resistance values are clearly different for two perpendicular $[011]$ and $[01\overline{1}]$ edges, which reflects intrinsic in-plane mobility anisotropy of 2DEG in $In_{0.75}Ga_{0.25}As$ structure~\cite{biasiol08}.

-In the case of NbN electrode (see Fig.~\ref{IVnbn}), the limit of low scattering ($Z\approx 0$) at the S-2DEG interface is realized, so the differential resistance $dV/dI$ is diminished~\cite{tinkham} within the superconducting gap $\Delta_{NbN}$.
-While the curves in Fig.~\ref{IVnbn} are qualitatively similar for two neighbor junctions, they demonstrate different normal resistance values, different drop in $dV/dI$ within the gap, and even different $\Delta_{NbN}$ values.
-This indicates the presence of normal regions of NbN at the mesa step.~\cite{batov} In this case, the measured voltage $V$ is not directly a voltage drop at the S-2DEG interface.
-For this reason, we draw $dV/dI$ in Fig.~\ref{IVnbn} as a function of a current $I$ through the junction which is unambiguously defined in our setup.
-We can be sure, however, that the qualitative $dV/dI$ behavior reflects the S-2DEG interface properties.
-For example, because of low 2$\mu$m junctions' spacing and transparent interfaces, NbN-2DEG-NbN two-point resistance (dashed curve in Fig.~\ref{IVnbn}) is of standard Josephson behavior.